branahr/wsb-hub3/readme.txt

 - Wordpress version 5.0 and above
 - Woocommerce plugin installed and enabled (v 4.0 or greater)
 - Direct Bank Transfer payment plugin (BACS) enabled
-- HRK as a default payment currency
+- HRK or EUR as a default payment currency

 ### Documentation ###